ethereum-attestation-service/eas-docs-site/docs/technical--docs/contracts.md

 - One to register an attestation schema, and
 - another to make attestations on Schemas.

-There is an optional resolver contract .
+There is an optional resolver contract.
 Elegantly simple.
 Limitless possibility.

 **Primary Contracts**
 - `EAS.sol` For making attestations.
 [Github](https://github.com/ethereum-attestation-service/eas-contracts/blob/master/contracts/EAS.sol).